Adult Sailing

 Obtaining an International Offshore Safety at Sea Certificate

-If you have taken an Offshore course (either online or in-person), you are eligible to take a Hands-On course within 365 days to receive the International Offshore certificate.
-You are expected to have completed your Offshore in-person or your Offshore online course PRIOR to attending the Hands-On course.
+If you have taken an Offshore course (either online or in-person), you are eligible to take a one-day hands-on ONLY course within 365 days to receive the International Offshore certificate.
+You are expected to have completed your Offshore in-person or your Offshore online course before attending the Hands-On course.

 Please note that must complete Online units 11-15 if you haven't already done so before attending the Hands-On course.
 This is required as of January 1, 2021.